A NeurIPS 2024 Workshop

 1 page (max, anonymized) in pdf format

-The extended abstract track welcomes submissions of 1-page abstracts (including references) that provide new perspectives, discussions or novel methods that are not yet finalized on the topics of fairness, long-term fairness, and/ or fairness in generative models.
+The extended abstract track welcomes submissions of 1-page abstracts (including references) that provide new perspectives, discussions or novel methods that are not yet finalized on the topics of fairness, fairness metrics, regulations of large generative models, and/ or fairness in generative models.
 Accepted abstracts will be presented as posters at the workshop.

 Format (maximum one page pdf, references included).